 As an independent contractor, you’re probably familiar with the fact that when you tell people what you do for a living it’s easiest to be crystal clear about your work and how you do it.
-It can be hard for others to wrap their heads around a job where you set your own hours and get to choose the projects you work on, and decide where you work each day.
+It can be hard for others to wrap their heads around a job where you set your own hours, choose the projects you work on, and decide where you work each day.

-These are certainly luxuries to appreciate as an independent, but the true reward in your work structure comes from setting clear boundaries so you can complete your work in the best way possible.
-Here are three areas where setting boundaries can pay off.
+These are certainly luxuries to appreciate as an independent professional, but the true reward in your work structure comes from setting clear boundaries so you can complete your work in the best way possible.
+Here are three areas where setting healthy work boundaries can pay off.

 Many people assume that because you run your own business, it’s easy to schedule free time during the day.
-Rather than indulging bad habits, set office hours, let friends and family know what the hours are, and be vigilant about sticking to them.
+Rather than indulging bad habits, set clear office hours.
+Let friends and family know what your work hours are, and be vigilant about sticking to them.

 Even the best clients will push the limits on your willingness to deliver good work, so be particularly wary—especially when it comes to scope creep.
 You never want to nickel-and-dime your clients, but you do need to make sure you’re adequately compensated for the work you do and for the time you put into it.